anagainaru/ScheduleFlow/README.md

 ![Batch scheduler](./docs/online.png)

-<sup>Depeding on the requirements of the jobs, the scheduler will give</sup>
+<sup>Depeding on the requirements of the jobs, the scheduler will give
-another execution order for all submitted jobs.
+another execution order for all submitted jobs.</sup>